-In one of my previous documents, I spoke about how to configure ChatGPT to be used with Azure Logic Apps.
-At that time, my team and I decided to create that blog post just for fun, but we didn´t yet have in mind a good idea of how to use it in a real-case integration scenario or to help build integration projects.
+In a previous post, I explained how to configure ChatGPT with Azure Logic Apps.
+At the time, my team and I created that article mainly for fun.
+We did not yet have a clear idea of how to apply it to real-world integration scenarios or to support integration projects.

-During a break at INTEGRATE 2023 conference, Mike Stephenson show me an idea that he had while listening to one of the talks about putting ChatGPT to do transformation using natural language, thereby replacing the maps.
+During a break at the INTEGRATE 2023 conference, Mike Stephenson showed me an idea he had while listening to a talk on using ChatGPT to perform transformations using natural language, thereby replacing the maps.
 Needless to say, it was a fascinating and fun conversation.
 You can see his blog post here:

 So I ended up creating this small sample scenario where we have the following JSON Message: